 Mitral regurgitation occurs when the mitral valve of the heart does not close tightly, resulting in the leakage of blood backward from the heart’s left ventricle into the left atrium.

-MitraClip was the world’s first GettyImages-961837744 bike class therapy (not sure what’s going on with this copy), providing an option for select patients with mitral regurgitation.
+MitraClip was the world’s first transcatheter mitral valve repair therapy, providing an option for select patients with mitral regurgitation.
 The MitraClip Delivery System consists of implant catheters and the MitraClip device.
 The device is a permanent implant that attaches to the mitral valve leaflets.
 This procedure results in a double opening of the mitral valve that improves closure and reduces the leakiness of the valve.

 Open heart surgery